Stolen Phone: Damage Control and Recovery

 • Sync Contacts and Apps: Recover contacts, apps, and other essential data from your last backup to get your new device up and running quickly.

-• Review Security Settings on New Device: Ensure your new device has robust security settings, including a strong passcode, biometric authentication, and updated antivirus software.
+• Review Security Settings on New Device: Make sure your new device has secure security settings, use a strong passcode, biometric authentication, and updated antivirus software.

 • Use Strong Passwords: Create complex, unique passwords for all accounts and consider using a password manager to keep track of them securely.